sunkin351/FmodAudio/README.md

 In order to use this wrapper, you will need to download the fmod native binaries from https://www.fmod.com/download

-If you wish to report a bug, or have a feature request, file an issue on github.
+If you find a bug, or have a feature request, please file an issue on github, and I'll review it as soon as possible.
 If you wish to contribute, see `CONTRIBUTING.md`